-Section 165-150 General Development Standards:
+Section 165-150 General Development Standards: (Rev. 06/02/2023)

-- 1. Occupancy of each unit shall be restricted to persons fifty-five (55+) years and older, with the following exceptions: - 2.
-A spouse, partner or significant other under the age of fifty-five (55) or a resident aged fifty-five (55+) or older; - 3.
-Allowable building types are single detached and townhouses. - 4.
-Each dwelling unit shall have a minimum of 1400 square feet of space intended for human occupancy subject to the provisions of all ordinances, regulations and codes. - 5.
-No building shall contain more than six (6) dwelling units.
-Buildings shall be either single detached dwellings or in the case of multi-unit buildings, townhouse style with a minimum of 3 dwellings units.
-(The intent is to prohibit duplex/condex developments in this overlay district.)
-(Effective 7/5/07) - 6.
-Where there will be more than one (1) building on a lot, buildings shall have a minimum horizontal separation of thirty-five (35) feet.
-The Planning Board may require a greater separation where topography, or other unique characteristics of the site or the development will affect the use of emergency equipment between buildings. - 7.
-A minimum of fifty percent (50%) of the Net Tract Area shall be set aside for permanent open space and/or recreational use, and shall be protected by covenants, recorded with the plans, and deed restrictions. - 8.
-No unit shall contain more than two (2) bedrooms. - 9.
-A minimum of two (2) parking spaces shall be provided for each dwelling unit within the proposed development. - 10.
-All utilities shall be underground utilities. - 11.
-Common driveways for 2 to 3 dwelling units are permitted. - 12.
-All units comply with NFPA 13D fire sprinkler.
+- 1. Allowable building types are single family detached dwellings and townhouses. - 2.
+Each dwelling unit shall have a minimum of 1400 square feet of space intended for human occupancy subject to the provisions of all ordinances, regulations and codes. - No building shall contain more than six (6) dwelling units.
+Buildings shall be either single family detached dwellings or in the case of multi-unit buildings, townhouse style with a minimum of 3 dwellings units.
+(Effective 7/5/07, Rev 06/02/2023) - 4.
+Where there will be more than one (1) multi-unit building on a lot, buildings shall have a minimum horizontal separation of thirty-five (35) feet.
+The Planning Board may require a greater separation where topography, or other unique characteristics of the site or the development will affect the use of emergency equipment between buildings. - 5.
+A minimum of fifty percent (50%) of the Net Tract Area shall be set aside for permanent open space and/or recreational use, and shall be protected by covenants, recorded with the plans, and deed restrictions. - 6.
+No unit shall contain more than two (2) bedrooms. - 7.
+A minimum of two (2) parking spaces shall be provided for each dwelling unit within the proposed development. - 8.
+All utilities shall be underground utilities. - 9.
+Common driveways for 2 to 3 dwelling units are permitted. - 10.
+Comply with LDCR Section 170-30, Fire Protection.
+(Rev. 06/02/2023)